mcrrobinson/chatgpt-text-helper/README.md

 ## Features

 - 🖱️ Highlight any text on a webpage
-- 💬 Enter natural language prompts like "summarize this", "explain this", "translate to Spanish"
+- 💬 Enter natural language prompts like "summarise this", "explain this", "translate to Spanish"
 - ⚡ Get instant responses from ChatGPT
 - 🎨 Clean, modern UI that appears near your selection